 In spite of their close proximity to the experimental apparatus (indeed, because of that proximity), it must be possible to manage site compute resources remotely.
-Thus, these resources should be Grid enabled, by which we mean that they should be set up to respond to the GRAM resource management protocol and to provide configuration and status information via Globus information protocols (i.e., they must support the GRIS service).
-Thus, site compute resources are indistinguishable in terms of function and services from any Grid-enabled compute resource within NEESgrid.
+Thus, these resources should be Grid enabled, by which we mean that they should be set up to respond to the GRAM resource management protocol and to provide configuration and status information via Globus information protocols.
+Thus, site compute resources are indistinguishable in terms of function and services from any other Grid-enabled compute resource within NEESgrid.

-Figure 5: Details of NEESgrid architecture from the perspective of an equipment site.
+Figure 6: Details of NEESgrid architecture from the perspective of an equipment site.